juriad/advent2021/README.md

 I did not want to implement any sophisticated priority queue, so a simple one had to do.
 The run time is therefore almost 3 minutes, which is still sufficient.

+## Day 16 - Yoix

+The language has a great page on Wikipedia but otherwise all mentions from AT&T are gone.
+Luckily its Github repo with a single commit is useful; it is an interesting idea how to give away all resources to community.
+After unpacking zips, the documentation looks reasonable, not much introduction and guide but technical.
+The language feels very similar to Java except for how scoping of variables work - it felt unpredictable.

+Parsing hexadecimal and binary strings into a tree of objects was fun.
+The bignumber (bigger than integer) surprised, but Yaix has a nice support for them too - it represents them as plain old strings.

 # Lists

 ## Language pool